FengWang01/fengwang01.github.io/content/en/blank/_index.md

 ---
-title: Blank
+title: Coming soon
 subtitle: A simple yet classy theme for your blog
 ---

-This is the blank page
+This page is under construction.